gvwilson/sensibleadventures/maddy-roo/old.md

 until Crusher rumbled into the fight.
 It flipped the loader bot over with one arm and smashed its regulator with a single blow.
-When the maintenance bots turned to face it, the ladder bot seized its chance and yanked the regulator off one of them.
+When the maintenance bots turned to face it, the ladder bot seized its chance and pried the regulator off one of them.
 "Uh oh uh oh" flashed the second one's chest screen.
 Crusher caught it as it tried to run away and smashed its regulator too.